OSDeploy/GitBook/drivers/driver-optimization/core-drivers/README.md

 # Core Drivers

-Core Drivers are a set of Drivers that are used frequently in most different Computer Models.
+Core Drivers is a set of Drivers that apply to most computers in your Enterprise.

+---

+## Simple Organization

-This should be downloaded and organized in a logical structure.
+Organize whatever drivers you need in a simple and logical structure.

 ```
 Core